Hie-jinja Shrine 日枝神社

 Precious treasures and an 11-day festival

-The shrine houses some of Japan's most treasured relics, including the Itomaki-no-Tachi (long sword with detailed lacing on the handle) crafted by Ichimonji Norimune and another sword made by Bishu Osafune Nagamitsu that once belonged to Emperor Meiji.
+The shrine houses some of Japan's most treasured relics, including the Itomaki-no-Tachi (long sword with detailed lacing on the handle) crafted by Ichimonji Norimune and another sword made by Bizen Osafune Nagamitsu that once belonged to Emperor Meij.